rikedyp/MyTool/docs/Meta/Example.md

         In a real tool, this could be automated

-1. Create a draft release from branch `170`
+1. Create a draft release from branch `0.0.170`

     This draft release is now picked up by future builds of Dyalog v17.0

 1. Checkout the trunk
-1. Add feature `F1` to `MyTool.apln`
+1. Add feature `ListReleases` to `MyTool.apln`
-1. Document `F1`
+1. Document `ListReleases`
 1. Create "Old Versions" page in docs
-1. Stash "old versions page" change only
 1. Commit changes 4 and 5 to trunk
-1. Apply "old versions page" stash to trunk
 1. Commit "old versions page" change to trunk
+1. For each previous minor version (with docs for that particular version)
-1. Check out commit with tag of previous minor release
+	1. Check out commit with tag of previous minor release (corresponding to current docs for that version)
-1. Apply "old versions page" stash
+	1. Cherry pick "old versions page" commit to previous release
 	1. Publish old docs version

         mike deploy --push 0.0